Description

 soapy water and gently wipe it dry with a soft cloth after each wear.

-ABOUT WATER: You can wear our jewellery in the water while sweating, running or bathing; Unlike costume jewellery, our
+About water: You can wear our jewellery in the water while sweating, running or bathing; Unlike costume jewellery, our

 accessories will not tarnish and will never rust or fade.
 However, to look after and prolong the years of wear you